 Reprographics includes photocopies, printouts, digital images and scans.
 Reprographics may occur depending on the size, format and condition of the material.
-Reprographics may not be permitted if an item is too fragile.
+Reprographics may not be permitted if an item is too fragile or if UCC Library is not the copyright holder.

 Users can bring their own cameras (no flash photography is permitted) to take images of material, as permitted under Copyright Law, for purposes of private study, at no cost.
 Use of mobile phone and tablet cameras is permitted.
 A Reprographic Application form must be completed for each item copied.
 Staff can explain this process on the day of your visit.
 Consent of UCC Library is required for any other use, including publication (printed or online).